 • Three observable characteristics recur across the empirical literature: scale (accounts, posts, platforms, duration), elaborateness (content sophistication), and disguise (camouflage techniques).

-• Disguise sophistication is a particularly diagnostic signal of what is at stake for the principal, while scale and elaborateness index available resources and strategy.
+• Disguise sophistication specifically signals what is at stake for the principal, while scale and elaborateness indicate resources and influence strategy.

-• Existing strategy typologies (boosting, pollution, bullying, polarization, distraction) are non-mutually-exclusive and conceptually inconsistent.
+• Existing strategy typologies (boosting, pollution, bullying, polarization, distraction) are neither mutually exclusive nor conceptually consistent.

-• Seven of the eight typology cells have recognizable empirical exemplars; “low-stakes targeting” has no clear documented case, suggesting either a real rarity or a systematic detection gap.
+• Seven of eight typology cells map onto recognizable exemplars; “low-stakes targeting” has no clear documented case, suggesting a detection gap.

 Connections